mozilla/releasewarrior/releases/firefox-beta-54.0b3.md

 ### Issues
 - Manually submitted <my> locale information.
 Some side effects there due to mismatch of buildids.
 Comments are in [Bug 1358177](https://bugzil.la/1358177)
+- more bbb slowness in resolving tasks - shown as pending while the job has already been completed